FilippoOlivo/SSM/results_description.md

 - **Memory**: The amount of GPU memory used during training.
 - **GPU Usage**: The GPU utilization during training.

+All the test have been conducted on a single NVIDIA RTX A4000 with 16GB of GPU memory.
+The model have been trained on selective copy task with different input sizes (256, 512, 784) and constant number of tokens to memorize (16).
+The models have been trained for 200000 epochs with a batch size of 64 using Adam optimizer with a learning rate of 0.0001.
+Moreover, we implemented a early stopping mechanism that stops the training when the accuracy on the validation set does not improve for 5000 steps.

 ## Accuracy

 In this section we present the accuracy results for different models.
 The accuracy is measured in terms of the percentage of correct predictions made by the model on the test set.
 The plot below shows the accuracy results for different models.